The Chile Open (or “ATP Santiago”) is an outdoor clay court tennis tournament that is held in Santiago, Chile.

 Dates

-The 2023 ATP Chile Open tennis tournament will take place from the 27th of February to the 5th of March 2023.
+The 2023 ATP Chile Open tennis tournament took place from the 27th of February to the 5th of March 2023.

-The 2022 tournament will be held in the same week as the ATP tournaments in Acapulco, Dubai, and Waco, as well as the WTA tournaments in Monterrey and Austin.
+The 2022 tournament was held in the same week as the ATP tournaments in Acapulco, Dubai, and Waco, as well as the WTA tournaments in Monterrey and Austin.

 Ticket